VELCRO: The Humble Origins of the Greatest Thing to Ever Happen to My Sneakers

 De Mestral seemed to be on his way to a huge success, and large-scale production finally began in the mid-50s.
 But the fabric didn't actually make it to market until a decade later, and when it did, it flopped.
 It was extremely useful but also extremely ugly—a hard sell given that de Mestral mostly envisioned it being used on clothes.
 High-end designers wouldn't touch the stuff.
 The only group that found it appealing was the burgeoning aerospace industry—astronauts didn't want to fiddle with zippers and laces while trying to get in and out of their spacesuits, and they also needed a way to keep their various personal items and food from floating away in zero gravity.
 (The association with NASA later popped up in the 1997 movie Men in Black, which short-shrifts de Mestral by claiming Velcro was actually invented by aliens and adapted for Earth use.)

 By the time people figured out that Velcro could also be hugely useful on everything from kids' shoes to watchbands, de Mestral's patent was close to expiring, and factories in Taiwan and Korea were churning out similar stuff.
 Today, if you use Velcro as a generic term, you'll make some Velcro executives very unhappy.
 The word has been Xeroxed, or, if you prefer, Kleenexed—the company would much prefer that you use the generic "hook-and-loop" unless you're referring specifically to their brand.

 George de Mestral, by the way, wasn't just the inventor of Velcro.
 He also received a patent for a toy plane at age 12 and went on to design a hygrometer (which measures air humidity) and an asparagus peeler not unlike the kind that's "As Seen On TV."

-This passage was written by Mary Carmichael and excerpted from mental_floss presents In the Beginning, available here.
+This passage was written by Mary Carmichael and excerpted from mental_floss Presents In the Beginning.